rm-hull/markov-chains/README.md

 > so generated bears an eerie resemblance to the original:
 >
 > "When I meet someone on a professional basis, I want them to shave their
 > arms.
-While at a conference a few weeks back, I spen an interesting evening
+While at a conference a few weeks back, I spent an interesting evening
 > with a grain of salt.
 I wouldn't dare take them seriously!
 This brings me
 > back to the brash people who dare others to do so or not.
 I love a good flame
 > argument, probably more than anyone...